glossary

 What to gather before checking

-Users should gather event dates, notices, current coverage status, and state route context before relying on any planning timeline.
+Readers should gather event dates, notices, current coverage status, and state route context before relying on any planning timeline.
 Anonymous tools cannot replace official event review.

 Common mistake